In-patient luxury rehab center in Thailand

 What are the symptoms of psychotic disorder?

 The symptoms of psychotic disorder vary from one type to another.
-Also, people can experience these disorders differently.
-Some patients may have disordered forms of thinking, disorganized speech, movements, and behaviors, whereas others may not.
-That said, hallmark symptoms of the psychotic disorder are listed below:
+The symptoms of psychotic disorder are listed below.

 • Hallucinations